coopdigital/coop-frontend/README.md

 ## Developing foundation and component packages for the design system
 This repository uses [lerna](https://github.com/lerna/lerna) to automatically manage versioning of all the different packages.
 These are published as separate pacakges to [Co-op digtial's NPM organisation](https://www.npmjs.com/org/coopdigital).
-These pacakges can be installed by digtial teams as required as dependencies of their project.
+These packages can be installed by digtial teams as required as dependencies of their project.

 [How add and publish a package](https://github.com/coopdigital/coop-frontend/blob/master/packages/README.md)